 6. Rules Committee:

 Each house has such one committee.
-In Lok Sabha it is consisted of 15 members, including the speaker who is the ex-officio chairman of the committee.
+In Lok Sabha, it consists of 15 members, including the speaker who is the ex-officio chairman of the committee.
 Rajya Sabha committee has 16 members including the chairman of Rajya Sabha is the ex-officio chairman of the committee.